History of Latvia

-The First Latvian National Awakening began in the 1850s and continued to bear fruit after World War I when, after two years of struggle in the Latvian War of Independence, Latvia finally won sovereign independence, as recognised by Soviet Russia in 1920 and by the international community in 1921.
+The First Latvian National Awakening began in the 1850s and continued to bear fruit after World War I when, after two years of struggle in the Latvian War of Independence, Latvia finally won sovereign independence, as recognized by Soviet Russia in 1920 and by the international community in 1921.
 The Constitution of Latvia was adopted in 1922.
-Political instability and effects of the Great Depression led to the May 15, 1934 coup d'état by Prime Minister Kārlis Ulmanis.
+Political instability and effects of the Great Depression led to the May 15, 1934, coup d'état by Prime Minister Kārlis Ulmanis.
 Latvia's independence was interrupted in June–July 1940, when the country was occupied and incorporated into the Soviet Union.
 In 1941 it was invaded and occupied by Nazi Germany, then reconquered by the Soviets in 1944–45.

-From the mid-1940s Latvian Soviet Socialist Republic was subject to Soviet economic control and saw considerable Russification of its peoples.
-However, Latvian culture and infrastructures survived and, during the period of Soviet liberalisation under Mikhail Gorbachev, Latvia once again took a path towards independence, eventually succeeding in August 1991 to be recognised by Russia the following month.
+From the mid-1940s the Latvian Soviet Socialist Republic was subject to Soviet economic control and saw considerable Russification of its peoples.
+However, Latvian culture and infrastructures survived and, during the period of Soviet liberalization under Mikhail Gorbachev, Latvia once again took a path towards independence, eventually succeeding in August 1991 to be recognized by Russia the following month.
 Since then, under restored independence, Latvia has become a member of the United Nations, entered NATO and joined the European Union.

 Latvia's economy suffered greatly during the Great Recession which caused the 2008 Latvian financial crisis.
 Worsening economic conditions and better job opportunities in Western Europe have caused a massive Latvian emigration.